-World Sustainable individuals with the same income pay the same amount of taxes and that increases in tax rates conform to some notion of fairness.
+There are three criteria for evaluating taxation (Hyman, 2008).
+First, policies should be equitable, both horizontally and vertically, so that individuals with the same income pay the same amount of taxes and that increases in tax rates conform to some notion of fairness.
 Second, taxes should be efficient, thereby causing only minimal efficiency losses in the private sector.
 Third, taxes should be relatively easy to administer.
 And, of course, the policy must raise sufficient revenue.